 context using the public-key and ciphergram decoder function.

-if signature is valid, and
+It returns msg if signature is valid, and

-NULL
+NULL otherwise.

 Many existing digital signature schemes actually signs a hash digest of the message.
 Those that does this including RSA (PKCS#1 v1.5 and PSS), ECDSA, and some variants of EdDSA specified in RFC-8032.
 To realize their full potential, incremental signing are devised.

-The type of pre-hashing supported by the algorithm instance.
+dssPreHashingTypeThe type of pre-hashing supported by the algorithm instance.
 It can be one of the following enumerations:

-This algorithm does not support pre-hashing at all.dssPreHashing_Interface
+This algorithm does not support pre-hashing at all.dssPreHashing_Interface:

-PrePre-hashing offered in an interface, and the algorithm behaves
+Pre-hashing offered in an interface, and the algorithm behaves

-the same as if the message is buffered and signed all-at-once.dssPreHashing_Variant
+the same as if the message is buffered and signed all-at-once.dssPreHashing_Variant:

 Pre-hashing offered in an interface, but algorithm will behave

-differently from that of buffering and signing all-at-once.dssPreHashing_ParamSet
+differently from that of buffering and signing all-at-once.dssPreHashing_ParamSet:

-The initialization functions for incremental signing and incremental verifying.
+Pre-hashing is supported in a separate algorithm instance.PKIncSignInitFuncPKIncVerifyInitFuncThe initialization functions for incremental signing and incremental verifying.
 They have the prototype:

 void *(*PKIncSignInitFunc_t)(rbuf x, UpdateFunc_t *placeback);

-This type has an alias: PKIncVerifyInitFunc_t
+This type has an alias: PKIncVerifyInitFunc_t.

 When called, it initializes a hashing context and prepare it with algorithm-specific prefix data.
 Before returning the pointer to this working context, it places a pointer to the update function of this hashing function into placeback.

-The function that completes hashing of and produce a signature for the hashed message, of the prototype:
+PKIncSignFinalFuncThe function that completes hashing of and produce a signature for the hashed message, of the prototype:

-void *(*PKIncSignFinalFunc_t)( rbuf x, GenFunc_t prng_gen, rbuf prng);
+GenFunc_t prng_gen, rbuf prng);

 where:

-points to the private-key working context,prng_gen
+x points to the private-key working context,prng_gen is the PRNG

-The function that completes hashing and verifies the signature of the hashed message, of the prototype:
+random bits generating function,prng is the working context for the PRNG.PKIncVerifyFinalFuncThe function that completes hashing and verifies the signature of the hashed message, of the prototype:

 void *(*PKIncVerifyFinalFunc_t)(rbuf x);